Transport Network Strategic Investment Tool (TraNSIT): Unlocking options for efficient logistics infrastructure in Australian agriculture

 - Comparing infrastructure investment and regulatory change opportunities that maximise transport cost reductions for a given (limited) investment budget.

-TraNSIT is an initiative funded through the Agriculture Competitiveness White Paper as part of the government’s commitment to building the infrastructure of the 21st Century and a stronger economy for all Australians.
+TraNSIT was an initiative funded through the Agriculture Competitiveness White Paper as part of the government’s commitment to building the infrastructure of the 21st Century and a stronger economy for all Australians.

 The TraNSIT report was finalised in July 2017.